 Disembarkation is scheduled at 9 a.m. on Saturday.

-The itinerary may be subject to variations based on weather conditions, safety conditions and the technical assessments of the captain of the boat.
-This program is intended as indicative and not binding.
+The itinerary might be subject to variations due to weather conditions, safety and technical evaluations of the Captain.
+This program is intended as indicative and non-binding.

 Walking through the medieval city center, you could have a look to the most famous historical monuments, for example the Church of Santo Stefano, Palazzo Ravenna and the Loggia del Brignadello.